MathiasPius/alpine-on-hetzner/README.md

 The merge is a "deep merge", meaning you can only *add to* or *change* the configuration file not remove from it.
 If you want to remove a package from the default.json configuration for example you will have to create a copy of it without the package in question and use that as the basis for your build.

 ## Adding a custom package to your image
-In order to add a custom package, like `nginx` for example, you can create the following config file `configs/nginx.json` in your local directory:
+In order to add a custom package like `nginx` for example you can create the following config file `configs/nginx.json` in your local directory:
 ```json
 { "packages": { "nginx": "" } }
 ```